 Does it surprise you to hear that as a woman you are twice as likely to suffer from anxiety compared to a man?

-The way in which women deal with psychological and emotional stress is more complex (and complicated!) than the straightforward way in which many men approach challenge.
+The way in which women deal with psychological and emotional stress is more complex (and complicated!) than the straightforward way in which many men approach a challenge.
 In times of stress, men tend to take action; to want to fix, to find a solution.
-Taking physical action helps to release a build-up of stress neuro-transmitters adrenalin and cortisol.
+Taking physical action helps to release a build-up of stress neurotransmitters adrenalin and cortisol.
 This means for men that taking action most times shifts them back to balance and calm much quicker.
-This pro-active approach is very positive – ruminating, spiraling thoughts tend not to get a grip.
+This pro-active approach is very positive-ruminating, spiraling thoughts tend not to get a grip.

 However, women tend to deal with stress by going inside, over-thinking and over-feeling everything.
-A woman stressed needs to talk about how she feels, so that she can begin to understand why she feels the way she does.
-Only when this is clear, can she possibly begin to contemplate the next step towards taking some physical action to remedy a situation.
+A woman stressed needs to talk about how she feels so that she can begin to understand why she feels the way she does.
+Only when this is clear, can she possibly begin to contemplate the next step towards taking some physical action to remedy the situation.

 Have a man offer you a solution too soon and you easily become overwhelmed by the depth of your emotions.

 Over-thinking and over-feeling fuels adrenalin and cortisol.
 Excessive over-analysis and worrying, with anxiety symptoms, are often the result.